pippim/pippim.github.io/programs/mserve.md

 You can check and uncheck individual songs, entire Artists or, entire Albums.

-The main music library window follows the directory structure of your storage device:
+The main music location window follows the directory structure of your storage device:

 - The top level points to "My Music"